 But the prefix “multi” here is a bit misleading.
 According to the Cleveland Clinic, multigrain bread that doesn’t mention a percentage is probably made mainly from refined white flour, which lacks most of the healthful benefits found in whole grains and can raise your blood sugar.

 So, put the multigrain bread back on the shelf and choose its neighbor instead, “100% whole grain” bread, which uses all parts of the grain kernel (the bran, germ and endosperm).
-In other words, breads labeled as “100% whole grain” are made entirely with whole grains, not refined grains, and therefore more nutritious.
+In other words, breads labeled as “100% whole grain” are made entirely with whole grains, not refined grains, and therefore are more nutritious.

 8. Microwave popcorn

 This one is a little controversial.
 Some people say that an ingredient in many brands of microwave popcorn, diacetyl, can trigger a condition known as “popcorn lung.”

 In essence, the danger is that you might develop the lung disease bronchiolitis obliterans, which damages the smallest airways and can leave you coughing and short of breath.